-Generally, collection personnel initiate telephone contact with cardholders whose credit card accounts have become one cycle or more delinquent.
-If the initial telephone contact fails to resolve the delinquency, JPMorgan Chase Bank continues to contact the cardholder as permitted by applicable law.
+Generally, collection personnel attempt to initiate telephone contact with cardholders whose credit card accounts have become one cycle or more delinquent.
+If the initial telephone contact fails to resolve the delinquency, JPMorgan Chase Bank continues its efforts to communicate with the cardholder to resolve the delinquency as permitted by applicable law.

 JPMorgan Chase Bank generally charges off an account at the end of the month in which that credit card account becomes greater than six billing cycles past due unless a payment has been received in an amount sufficient to bring the credit card account into a different delinquency category or to bring the credit card account current.
-Charge-offs may occur earlier in some circumstances, as in the case of bankrupt cardholders, cardholders who are deceased with loan balances outstanding which are not assumed or retired by their estate, or restructured loans that do not comply with their modified terms.
+Charge-offs may occur earlier in some circumstances, for example, as in the case of bankrupt cardholders, cardholders who are deceased with loan balances outstanding which are not assumed or retired by their estate, or restructured loans that do not comply with their modified terms.
 At the time of charge-off, an evaluation is made on a case by case basis to determine whether to pursue further collection activities and the type of collection activities.
-Generally, after an account is charged off, debt collection continues by JPMorgan Chase Bank's collection department personnel or collection agencies.
+Generally, after an account is charged off, debt collection continues by JPMorgan Chase Bank's collection department personnel or debt-collection vendors.
 Once an account is charged off it is no longer considered a delinquent account.